masikol/barapost/README.md

 ### DESCRIPTION:

  Script "fastQA_forter.py" is designed for sorting FASTQ and/or FASTA files processed by "barapost.py".

+ 'fastQA_sorter.py' is meant to be used just after 'barapost.py'.

  Requires result TSV file generated by "barapost.py" and FASTQ or FASTA files processed by it.
  Therefore `-b` option is mandatory.